 Are you a part of any ecomm communities?

 I like to connect with people face to face at speaking events.
 Although, when I lived in Silicon Valley a couple of years ago I connected with people I found remarkable on LinkedIn.
 I asked if I could buy them lunch and swap ideas.
 I had the opportunity to swap ideas and get a fresh set of eyes on my plans.
 It’s important to get outside perspectives on your plans because these people don’t owe you anything.

 What are some mistakes you wished you could’ve avoided?

 I’m unsure if this is a mistake or it’s a flaw but I’m always 7 years too early with my ventures.
 No one needs the products until 7 years later.
 I’m not the type of person who waits or puts things on hold so it’s both a strength and a weakness.

 What will you be doing differently in 2020?

 After catching up with Karl, I not only gained insight into his knowledge and expertise on ecommerce but I also felt motivated and inspired.
-Karl’s passion and dedication to helping businesses stand out from the crowd and dare to be different is remarkable.
-You can find more about Karl’s work, books and programs on his website here.
+Karl’s passion and dedication to helping businesses stand out from the crowd and dare to be different are remarkable.
+You can find more about Karl’s work, books, and programs on his website here.